occlum/occlum/README.md

 ## How to Run Occlum Without Docker?

 One easy way to run Occlum without Docker is to use the Occlum Installer.
-We have prepared the RPM installer for Occlum, which can be downloaded with every release of Occlum.
+We have prepared the RPM and DEB installers for Occlum, which can be downloaded with every release of Occlum.
 For more info about the installer, see [here](tools/installer/README.md).

 ## What is the Implementation Status?